climu/OSR-discord-bot/README.md

-# Looking For Game Bot
+# Discord bot of the Open Study Room
-### Built to be used on the OSR Discord server
+### Huge thanks to FluffM for coding it.
+Original code can be found [here](https://github.com/Thrillberg/looking-for-game-bot).

 This bot so far has the following commands: